Surfshark vs CyberGhost: an extensive comparison guide

 Surfshark overview

-Moreover, Surfshark provides a wide range of VPN servers in 100 countries worldwide.
-This means you can effortlessly log into almost any country and enjoy an uncrowded server with super-fast speeds.
+Moreover, Surfshark provides a wide range of VPN servers in 100+ countries worldwide.
+This means you can effortlessly access almost any country’s server and enjoy an uncrowded server with super-fast speeds.

 CyberGhost overview

 However, it’s important to know that CyberGhost’s parent company is Kape Technologies, formerly Crossrider.
-Yeah, the same Crossrider had a history of installing malware and adware on users’ devices.
-So it’s something to be wary of.
+Yeah, the same Crossrider that had a history of installing malware and adware on users’ devices.

 That said, Kape Technologies claims to have turned itself around since then and now owns a few VPNs, including ExpressVPN.